 - This is the reason why you get to chase Space Bunnies around on planetoids in Super Mario Galaxy.

-- While the Chiesters are modeled after Playboy Bunnies rather than this trope, their Leitmotif is called "Dance of the Moon Rabbit".
+- While Umineko: When They Cry's Chiesters are modeled after Playboy Bunnies rather than this trope, their Leitmotif is called "Dance of the Moon Rabbit".

 - In Virtue's Last Reward, the AI called Zero III which addresses the characters during the game takes the form of a rabbit and the Nonary Game takes place on the moon.
 Zero III's original name, Lagomorph is a direct reference to hares/rabbits.